-Aimee: To most pet owners, what we're known for the most is our free micro-chip registry.
-That's really a great tool to keep your micro-chip up to date and registered.
+Aimee: To most pet owners, what we're known for the most is our free microchip registry.
+That's really a great tool to keep your microchip up to date and registered.
 We also offer a lot of other resources and support, whether that is a blog post to help you deal with cat allergies, or we do Facebook Live videos every couple of weeks and we talk about how to pick the right food for your pet, or dog training tips.
-We really are a bit of a one-stop-shop for all things pets.
-We want to support people on having the best possible relationship with their dogs and cats.
+We really are a bit of a one-stop shop for all things pets.
+We want to support people in having the best possible relationship with their dogs and cats.

 Samantha: That is excellent.

 I noticed some great resources on there.
-There's also tips for anybody that maybe wants to get involve.
+There are also tips for anybody that maybe want to get involved.
 There's some great information.
 We always advocate for adopting dogs instead of shopping for puppies.
 So there's some great information if you're thinking about adoption.

-So when you do adopting and fostering, do you have any tips for pet parents that might be thinking about that, or potential pet parents that might be thinking about that?
+So when you do adopt and foster, do you have any tips for pet parents that might be thinking about that or potential pet parents that might be thinking about that?